Eva-Kuk/unique-wings/README.md

 | password | Charfield    |              |

+### Checkout model
-### Checkout - "Order" model is related to the user profile, feeding in the shipping and contact information.
+"Order" model is related to the user profile, feeding in the shipping and contact information.
 It creates an instance of an order on the data base with billing information, date and time of placement and by whom.
 The order model is linked to the"OrderLineItem" model which holds the product information for the order placed.
 Order order_number field is automatically added on save.
 Order discount, order_total, delivery and grand_total fields are automatically updated using a Django signal when an OrderLineItem is added or deleted.

 | *Field*         | *Field type*  | *Attributes*                                                 |
 | --------------- | ------------- | ------------------------------------------------------------ |